nyancat1232/simple_note/README.md

     - ~~A text with tags.~~
     - Use plain type 'text' instead

-## Roadmap
-- Column type of Interval support (e.g. duration)
-- Multiple timers and stopwatches
-- Customization of the clock such as hours from wake up.
-- Customization of the dashboard.

 ## Done
 - Appending a foreign column
 - Expanding an array of self-referencing a column.